martinhudson/yomo_junior_dev_test/README.md

 # yomo_junior_dev_test

 The purpose of this test is to evaluate the technical competence of the applicant.
-There is nothing in the test that is designed to trip up or catch out the candidate; it is intended to provide a typical requirement of a YoMo API endpoint.
+There is nothing in the test that is designed to trip you up or catch you out; it is intended to provide a typical requirement of a YoMo API endpoint.

 This test will explore the following: